Answers to the following questions are designed to help explain what JUYI is and how it will benefit patients.

-JUYI is a secure, encrypted system and will keep a record of everyone who has viewed patient details, when they accessed it and the information they were viewing.
+JUYI is a secure, encrypted system and keeps a record of everyone who has viewed patient details, when they accessed it and the information they were viewing.

-Access to shared care information will be monitored and checks will be carried out by the information-sharing control group (clinicians, patient group representatives and data protection specialists) to ensure the system is being used properly.
+Access to shared care information is monitored and checks will be carried out by the information-sharing control group (clinicians, patient group representatives and data protection specialists) to ensure the system is being used properly.
 They agree what types of data are shared and who should see it.

 Can I change my mind?